School Counseling FAQ

 Yes.
-If six (6) semester hours of undergraduate or graduate education courses have not been met by the time of application they must be taken during the course of the program to satisfy prerequisite requirements.
+If six (6) semester hours of undergraduate or graduate education courses have not been met by the time of application, they must be taken during the course of the program to satisfy prerequisite requirements.

 5) Can I take my psychology prerequisites after I’m admitted to the program?

-7) I already have a Master’s Degree in another field.
+6) I already have a Master’s Degree in another field.
 Can any of these credits transfer into the program?

-Students who have already earned a master’s degree in an area other than school counseling will likely need to take some or all of the coursework from the M.Ed. in School Counseling program - as well as the Certification courses - in order for Millersville University’s School Counseling program to endorse their certification as Professional School Counselors.
+Students who have already earned a Master’s Degree in an area other than school counseling will likely need to take some or all of the coursework from the M.Ed. in School Counseling Program - as well as the Certification courses - in order for Millersville University’s School Counseling Program to endorse their certification as Professional School Counselors.

-8) I already have a Master’s Degree in Education.
+7) I already have a Master’s Degree in Education.
 Can I just take the certification portion of the program and become certified as a school counselor?

-The individual admission interview is an opportunity for applicants to discuss their transcripts in depth with the School Counseling faculty.
+The individual admission interview is an opportunity for applicants to discuss their transcripts in depth with the School Counseling Graduate faculty.
 The faculty will then make decisions regarding the additional level of coursework required.
 Please consult the program’s Plan of Work to begin comparing previous coursework with the coursework required in the School Counseling program.

-9) Do I need to be a teacher first in order to become a school counselor?
+8) Do I need to be a teacher first in order to become a school counselor?

-10) I’m already a teacher.
+9) I’m already a teacher.
 Do I have to complete the practicum experience all at one time, or can I spread it out and do it in a different format so I can keep teaching?